 15. Engage in community service.

 Get involved in volunteering and channel your time and energy into helping others.
 You could volunteer at a nursing home, an animal shelter, a school, a library, or playschool.
-This could help you overcome your feelings of loneliness, stress, anger, depression, etc., and make you feel more socially connected.
+This will help you overcome your feelings of loneliness, stress, anger, and depression, and will make you feel more socially connected.
+It will also help you to shift your inward focus toward meaningful, outward activities.

 16. Do not start dating again just yet.

-You could be tempted to fill that void left by your ex.
-But, before you start dating again, make sure that you are not doing it for the sake of it.
+You might be tempted to fill that void left by your ex.
+But, before you start dating again, make sure that you are not doing it simply to cover up unwanted emotions or to fill the vacancy.
 Start meeting new people after you know you have gotten over your ex and are emotionally ready.
 Give it at least a couple of months, especially if you are the one who was dumped.

 17. Revenge is not the answer.

-After a breakup, the tendency to seek revenge is strong, and you want to prove a point and feel good.
+After a breakup, the tendency to seek revenge is strong.
+Naturally, you want to prove a point to soothe your bruised ego.
 But don’t do it.
 Seeking revenge will only make you feel more bitter and slow your healing process.
-Take revenge by becoming a happier person and a better version of yourself.
+The best revenge is becoming a happier person and a better version of yourself.

 18. Do not bad-mouth your ex.

 Do not speak ill of your ex after a breakup.
-It could reflect poorly on you and not them, and you could be seen as someone immature.
+It could reflect poorly upon you and not them, and make it evident you haven’t yet let go.
 It could even push your friends away from you because no one likes being around a negative person.
-But if you can’t resist the urge, you have your diary.
+But if you can’t resist the urge, record your criticisms in your diary.

 19. Do not give in to addictive substances.

 Avoid using alcohol and other addictive substances as a coping mechanism after a breakup.
-These can only help alleviate pain momentarily.
-But they will compound the negative feelings, interfere with your ability to make sensible decisions, and affect your sleep.
+These only help alleviate pain momentarily, but ultimately compound negative feelings, interfere with your ability to make sensible decisions, and affect your sleep.

 20. Be kind to yourself.

-Do not be too hard on yourself over a breakup.
-Stop blaming yourself over what could have been because it can only aggravate the negative feelings and make you feel miserable.
-Be kind to yourself and try talking to yourself like you would talk to a friend who is in a similar situation.
+Do not be too hard on yourself after a breakup.
+Stop blaming yourself for what could have been because it only aggravates negative feelings.
+Furthermore, such thoughts are rooted in fantasy, most likely would not have changed the relationship outcome, and offer no real solution.
+Be kind to yourself and try talking to yourself as you would a friend going through a similar situation.

 21. Practice meditation and yoga.